Do you fear speaking in English because you worry your friends will make fun of you, what others would say on your

 Scott and Vat: they learnt 4 languages from scratch

 Scott and Vat were scratchy and full of mistakes in the beginning when learning four new languages, but because they kept trying, they got better.
 They, in fact, call making mistakes ‘very good’.
-Listen what they’ve to say on making mistakes (duration: 52 seconds):
+Listen what they’ve to say on making mistakes.
+(The clip is 51 seconds long, ending at 12:26 timestamp.)

 (Learning through mistakes holds true for organizations as well.
 Google, for example, has seen so many of its products bite the dust and so many acquisitions gone kaput.
 But because they’ve tried so many things, they also have several smash-hit products and acquisitions, lifting them to where they are.)

 So by all means make mistakes, but also be keen to correct them and improve.
 Let people think what they think.
 Remember, without opening mouth, you’ll never become fluent.

 You can’t wish away people who make fun of you when you speak in English.
 You’ve to simply ignore them, keeping in mind your larger purpose (next point in this post).
 If you don’t speak because of them, you’ll – along with them – eventually rue the missed practice (see the case study at the end of the post).
 So, ignore them and focus on what you ought to be doing.
 That, however, doesn’t mean you break your friendships.
 It only means you find 1-2 other friends whom you can talk to in English.

 To give an example from India, here are few worrying statistics from National Spoken English Skills Report by Aspiring Minds (sample of more than 30,000 students from 500+ colleges in India):